funkwerk/dshould/README.md

  * `should.got()` to evaluate the left-hand side of the `should` sentence, ie. the expression appearing before `.should`.

  * `check(condition, expectedMessage, butGotMessage, file, line)` to actually check the `should` condition.
+ When the condition is violated, a FluentException is thrown, whose `msg` has the form:
+ "Test failed: expected {expectedMessage}, but got {butGotMessage}".